richie0866/Rostruct/docs/getting-started/why-rostruct.md

 ### Asset management

-Store all of your UI, utilities, and models locally, and they'll be loaded as Roblox objects before runtime.
+Store all of your UI, modules, and assets locally, and they'll be loaded as Roblox objects before runtime.

 Write your code without waiting for assets.